moby/moby/docs/sources/use/working_with_links_names.md

 will scrub them when spawning shells for connection.

-You can work around this by storing the initial `env` in a file, or looking at `/proc/1/environ`
+You can work around this by storing the initial `env` in a file, or looking at `/proc/1/environ`.
-.literal}.

 Running `docker ps` shows the 2 containers, and the `webapp/db` alias name for the Redis container.